Ermy99/covid-misinformation/README.md

 ### Stylistic and Vocabulary Patterns

 Studies have shown fake news may use simpler, repetitive content in the text body, and more proper nouns and verbs in their titles.
-Horne & Adali's study on fake news uncovers these characteristics, and many others on which we based our feature engineering on (2017).
+Horne & Adali's study on fake news uncovers these characteristics, and many others on which we based our feature engineering (2017).

 We extracted the following vocabulary and style statistics:
 Type-Token Ratio,